-Tip: After sunset, stay for the turn of the hour to watch the Eiffel Tower sparkle.
-Then, head to Paris' nearby “red light district,” Pigalle, to snap a tourist photo of the iconic Moulin Rouge in all its neon glory.
+If you enjoy nightlife and you've always wanted to see a cabaret show, Montmartre has some of the best.
+If not, just head to Paris' nearby “red light district,” Pigalle, to snap a quickie tourist photo of the iconic Moulin Rouge in all its neon glory.

 Visiting the quaint shops